Tenhil-GmbH-Co-KG/baumbelt/README.md

 - `max_arguments`: Integer to control how many arguments in an `IN` clause are displayed.
 Default is `5`.
 Set to `-1` to disable argument cutting.
   If there are less than 4 arguments, no truncation is done.

+- `truncate_unparsable`: Boolean, default `True`.
+If a query gets too long to be parsed in reasonable time (for formatting and syntax highlights), we will just trim it and display it the default way.
+So no formatting or colors.
+But if you really want to see the whole query, you can force that.

-In this example, the SQL is not indented, and the arguments are limited to 5:
+In this example, the SQL is indented, and the arguments are limited to 5:

 ```sql
 SELECT "myapp_author"."id",